6 Ways to Improve Your Air Conditioning

 1. Change Your Air Conditioner’s Filter

 Most people know they’re supposed to change their filter, but it’s also hard to remember exactly when you need to change your filter.
-If you’re air conditioner is under performing, this could be the culprit.
+If your air conditioner is underperforming, this could be the culprit.
 As your filter gets more and more clogged, it will reduce that precious cool air that’s supposed to be circulating through your system.

 To fix this issue, it can be as simple as inserting a new filter.
 If you’re looking for a more permanent solution, there are filters like the Trane Media filter or CleanEffects system that help keep the air flowing even after months of use with multi-layer filtering.

 2. Too Much Hot Air Is Getting In

 Your air conditioner can help keep your house cold, but you also need to be making sure you’re not letting too much hot air in.
 Sometimes, this can be accidental like keeping a window or a door open, but sometimes, it can be more subtle.

 Here are a few examples of actions to take to help your A/C keep your space cool:

 - Lock your windows when you shut them.